kevin-goh/website/content/featured/Strategy 2/index.md

   - yfinance
 ---

-Second pair trading strategy on a select 6 pairs of stocks, with the ticket size for each triggered trade (long/short) valued at $1m.
+Second fundamental-backed, mean-reversion pair trading strategy on 6 stock pairs, with the ticket size for each triggered trade (long/short) valued at $1m.
 From 2010-2022:

-- Maximum recorded loss is -$175,957.85
+- Maximum drawdown is -$175,957.85
 - Maximum recorded profit is $6,336,948.50

 Last updated: Jan'22